 - Once your compensation payout comes through, they would deduce the agreed fee and you’d benefit from the balance.

 If a No Win No Fee claim didn’t result in compensation, you wouldn’t pay your lawyer’s success fee.
-To learn more about No Win No Fee data breach claims, you can call our team, or read this useful guide.
+To learn more about No Win No Fee data breach claims, you can call our team.

 If you’re ready to claim for a private healthcare provider data breach, we’re ready to help you.
 Or, if you still have questions or would like a free eligibility check, we could help here too.
 You can reach our team in a number of different ways, including: